PowerGridModel/power-grid-model/docs/user_manual/calculations.md

 #### Iterative linear

 TODO: extend the explanation of the algorithm.
+Mention that the algorithm will assume angles to be zero if not given.
+This might result in not having a crash due to an unobservable system, but succeeding with the calculations and giving faulty results.

 Algorithm call: `CalculationMethod.iterative_linear`.
 It is an iterative method which converges to a true solution.
 [Matrix-prefactorization](./performance-guide.md#matrix-prefactorization) is possible.